The Mer Building

 Dreamed 2001/2/23 by Wayan

-In the evening, I watch two episodes of the anime series Cowboy Bebop.
+To relax, I watch two episodes of the anime series Cowboy Bebop.
 Weak ones.
 Visually inventive, but no plot and shallow characterization.
-Switch back to watching the long anime series Vision of Escaflowne.
+Switch back to the anime series Vision of Escaflowne.
 I like that better--it builds...

 Here--I don't have any canvas handy, but I'll paint myself on this old cutting board.